Estimated reading time: 10 minutes

 Don’t forget to include the oils, butter, spices, and the small stuff because those are just as important.

-Please, do not guess that you have something, check first.
+Please do not guess that you have the ingredients.
+Check first.

 Armed with a grocery list, you are ready to find those budget-friendly deals.